 The book "Fairytale Kamchatka", prepared by the editor Alexandra Agafonova and illustrator artist Ekaterina Sokolova, is printed thanks to the support of users of crowdfunding planeta.ru

-"This is a book-guide to a completely unknown, lost world - Kamchatka, the edge of volcanoes" under the merry sky, "where birds and animals and even household utensils come to the aid of people, and where for man there is nothing more expensive than his nomadic freedom and a conscious connection with all living ", - said the editor of" Afisha - Children "Daria Wardenburg, having read the book.The publication includes several popular fairy tales, however, it was based on unknown traditions told by grandmothers and great-grandmothers of modern residents of Kamchatka.
-“The fairy tales transmitted in families from generation to generation were shared by completely different people: dog kennel workers, medical students, teachers, retired people and even schoolchildren,” says the editor-compiler of the publication Alexandra Agafonova.
-“To find such material is a great success, like finding a literary gem.”
+"This is a book-guide to a completely unknown, lost world - Kamchatka, the edge of volcanoes" under the merry sky, "where birds and animals and even household utensils come to the aid of people, and where for man there is nothing more expensive than his nomadic freedom and a conscious connection with all living ", - said the editor of" Afisha - Children "Daria Wardenburg, having read the book.The publication includes several popular fairy tales, but it is based on unknown legends told by the grandmothers and great-grandmothers of the modern inhabitants of Kamchatka.
+“Fairy tales passed down from generation to generation in families have been shared by completely different people: dog kennel workers, medical students, teachers, retirees and even schoolchildren,” says the editor and compiler of the publication, Alexandra Agafonova.
+"Finding such material is a huge success, like finding a literary gem."

 The book is united by a continuous story about grandmother Vuvvunu - the keeper of the traditions of the peoples of Kamchatka - and her modern grandson who aspires to enter this magical but unknown world to him.
 The edition will be interesting not only for children, but also for their parents: it will acquaint readers with ethnographic, cultural and everyday features of life of small peoples of Kamchatka.
 The publication is interactive - some fairy tales can be heard in the Koryak and Even languages.
 To do this, it is enough to scan the QR-code and go through the interactive link on the Internet.